Florence

 Search

-Mugello is a hilly area in the north of the province of Florence.
-It has a very ancient history, with Etruscan, Roman and Longobard remains, but it was with the Medici, a family that ruled Florence and was originally from these parts, that the region experienced a real splendour: villas and castles were built, still visible today, and the economy was given a boost.
+The Mugello is a hilly area situated north of Florence province.
+It boasts an ancient history, with Etruscan, Roman and Lombard remains, but it was under the Medici – the family that ruled Florence and hailed from these very parts – that the region truly flourished: villas and castles were built, still visible today, and the economy received a considerable boost.

-Today, Mugello is an interesting destination waiting to be discovered, off the beaten track of mass tourism, but which nevertheless retains a great deal of charm.
-For many, in fact, Mugello is synonymous with the international circuit, while for others it rhymes with Barberino Designer Outlet; still others will appreciate the Medici villas and the immense artistic heritage they contain, while art lovers will want to visit Giotto’s house museum in Vicchio.
+Today, Mugello is a fascinating destination waiting to be explored, away from the beaten tourist track yet retaining considerable charm.
+For many, Mugello is synonymous with the international circuit, whilst for others it’s linked to Barberino Designer Outlet; others still will appreciate the Medici villas and the immense artistic heritage they house, whilst art lovers will want to visit Giotto’s house museum in Vicchio.

-Whatever your holiday ideal, when visiting Mugello you cannot fail to discover its towns and villages, and some of its marvellous scenery, from the Bilancino lake near Barberino to the chestnut forests in the Marradi area, where chestnuts are a real institution.
+Whatever your ideal holiday, visiting Mugello means you’ll discover its charming towns and villages, along with some of its remarkable landscapes, from the Bilancino Lake near Barberino to the chestnut forests in the Marradi area, where chestnuts are practically an institution.

-Mugello can be divided into two parts: one closer to Florence, comprising the municipalities of Barberino di Mugello, Borgo San Lorenzo, Scarperia e San Piero and Vicchio, and an area further north, the so-called Tuscan Romagna or Alto Mugello, comprising the municipalities of Firenzuola, Marradi and Palazzuolo sul Senio.
+Mugello can be divided into two parts: one closer to Florence, which includes the municipalities of Barberino di Mugello, Borgo San Lorenzo, Scarperia e San Piero and Vicchio, and a more northern zone, known as Romagna toscana or Upper Mugello, encompassing the municipalities of Firenzuola, Marradi and Palazzuolo sul Senio.

 Barberino di Mugello

-Barberino di Mugello is one of the most important Mugello municipalities, and is located at the western end of the region.
-With its 10,000 inhabitants, it is a lively town every day of the year, and is also convenient to reach as it is served by the motorway exit along the A1 motorway.
+Barberino di Mugello is among the most important municipalities in the Mugello area, located at the western edge of the region.
+With around 10,000 inhabitants, it’s a lively town year-round and conveniently accessible thanks to its motorway junction on the A1 autostrada.

-In Barberino, the most important monument to visit is the Medici villa of Cafaggiolo, but the castle of Villanova, the villa Torre il Palagio and villa Le Maschere are also interesting.
+In Barberino, the most important monument to visit is the Medici villa of Cafaggiolo, though the Villanova castle, Villa Torre il Palagio and Villa Le Maschere are also worth exploring.

-Finally, Barberino di Mugello is close to the beautiful Bilancino Lake, ideal for a day of relaxation or activities on the water, and in its territory is the Barberino Outlet Village, a true shopping paradise.
+Finally, Barberino di Mugello is close to the lovely Bilancino Lake, ideal for a relaxing day or water activities, and within its territory lies the Barberino Outlet Village, a true shopping paradise.

 Cafaggiolo Castle